 The parties at fault for your injuries will depend on how you were injured, like whether:

 Manufacturers, sellers, chemical companies, your employer, a municipality, a construction company, and many more parties could be at fault for your injuries.
-Your lawyer will explore and investigate the circumstances that led to your injuries and losses.
-We could reach out to other victims and start a mass tort against the appropriate party.
+Your lawyer will explore and investigate the circumstances that led to your losses.
+We may then reach out to other victims and start a mass tort against the appropriate party.

 How do I know If My Situation Qualifies As a Mass Tort?